Book now for travel before February 28, 2014 and save 20%! Please note this offer is not valid on tours departing between December 21 and January 5.

 See Itinerary section below for details on each day’s activities.

-You will arrive in Inverness in the early evening and be dropped off at your accommodation.
-The evening is free for you to explore the capital of the Highlands.
+You will then continue your journey north, arriving at Inverness in the early evening.
+You will be dropped off at your accommodation, and the evening is free for you to explore the captial of the Highlands!

 Day 2: Inverness - Edinburgh